Large Cap MCG & Tech Positioning vs. Earnings Growth

 Earnings Growth – Mag 7 and S&P 500 ex-Mag 7

-Earnings Growth – Mag 7 and S&P 500 ex-Mag 7 This year, the Magnificent Seven are poised to post earnings growth of about 24%, twice the 12% projected for the rest of the S&P 500.
+Earnings Growth – Mag 7 and S&P 500 ex-Mag 7 The Magnificent Seven are pacing for 32% earnings growth this year, more than double the S&P 500’s 15%.
+With tech momentum still running hot, betting against them looks like a tough call.
 Image: J.P.
 Morgan Asset Management

 Earnings Growth